crusoexia/FEE-weekly/conquer-command-line/conquer-command-line.md

 ===

-# The Tools
+## Tools on the belt

 ===

-## Terminal
+### No.1 CLI Terminal

 ===

-Terminals are many, but there is a critical capability to filter them: *Standby for your call with an identified command*.
+Terminals are many, but there is only one critical capability to consider: *Standby For You Call*.

 ![quake console](./images/quake-console.png)
 <!-- .element: class="fragment" style="height: 400px" data-fragment-index="1" -->